nloadholtes/nose-randomize/README.md

 ## About
 When nose runs the tests in a given project, the order that the tests are loaded and excuted is always the same.

 For unit tests, an ideal situation is one of isolation: Each test should be able to run independently of the other tests in the project.
-If there is a dependency (such as Test_A must run first in order for Test_B to pass) then the test authors might want to look at how they have thier tests setup.
+If there is a dependency (such as test_A must run first in order for test_B to pass) then the test authors might want to look into how their tests are setup.

 This plugin allows for randomization of the tests in a test class when they are run.
-In theory this should prove (_or disprove_) the isolation of the tests because they can be run in a random order every time and this should expose any pre-condition dependencies that might exist.
+In theory this should prove ( _or disprove_ ) the isolation of the tests because they can be run in a random order every time and this should expose any pre-condition dependencies that might exist.

 ## Installation

 To install from source:
+ * Checkout or download the source
+ * cd into the directory and execute:

 ```shell
 python setup.py install